 The numbers make sense.
 The 6TB My Book we tested has a Western Digital Red hard drive inside, which is a disk built for network-attached storage, or NAS.
 The random write speed is much faster than the random read speed, showcasing that the My Book is focused on backup above all else.
 For that, the speed is excellent.

 That’s shown in our 2.3GB folder transfer, too.
 Our My Book was able to copy the folder in 17.8 seconds, which is only slightly slower than our SSDs.
 Because the My Book has such excellent write performance, the transfer went smoothly.
 Transferring the folder back, though, presented some speed hurdles.

 Other Reasons We Like the Western Digital My Book

 The Western Digital My Book hard drive is focused on backup, and that’s shown in the transfer speeds and feature set.
-It comes preloaded with multiple WD utilities, including WD Discovery, which allows you to import data from cloud storage providers, such as Microsoft OneDrive, Google Drive, Dropbox and Amazon Drive (read our OneDrive review, Google Drive review and Dropbox review).
+It comes preloaded with multiple WD utilities, including WD Discovery, which allows you to import data from cloud storage providers, such as Microsoft OneDrive, Google Drive, Dropbox and Amazon Drive.

-Other utilities allow you to set a password for your hard drive, configure it for backup and set it up in a RAID configuration (read our what is RAID guide).
-Additionally, My Books are available up to 10TB, making them ideal for a desktop backup solution.
+Other utilities allow you to set a password for your hard drive, configure it for backup and set it up in a RAID configuration.).
+Additionally, are available up to 10TB, making them ideal for a desktop backup solution.

 Frankly, the Toshiba Canvio Basics has no business being on this list.
 Judging on the build quality, price and features, it’s easy to write the external hard drive off as a slow, budget-bin external HDD.

 Despite everything working against it, though, the Canvio Basics is surprisingly fast.
 CrystalDiskMark measured a sequential read speed of 147.3 MB/s, a sequential write of 154.1 MB/s, a random read of 0.51 MB/s and a random write of 4.73 MB/s.